No items found.

 • How It Works

 Sermorelin acts on the somatotroph cells of the anterior pituitary gland to release growth hormone.
-Growth hormone (GH) is released within minutes of falling asleep specifically during slow wave sleep cycle.
-For this reason it is often recommended to administer just before bedtime to take advantage of our bodies natural highest production of GH.
-The amount of GH that is released occurs in short bursts which is similar to the body's own physiological manner.
-GH also triggers the release of IGF-1 from the liver.
-GH and IGF-1 work together with the body's circadian rhythm to produce most of Sermorelin's benefits.
-IGF-1 and somatostatin will cause a negative feedback to the hypothalamus-pituitary-GH axis.
-This will limit the amount of GH that is produced from sermorelin and will help protect from excessive levels.
-Sermorelin will help endogenous production of GH, making it a compeling option amongst GH interventions.1,2
+Growth hormone (GH) release typically coincides with the slow wave sleep cycle.
+For this reason it is often recommended to administer just before bedtime to align with circadian patterns.
+The amount of GH that is released occurs in short bursts, similar to the body's own physiology.
+GH triggers the release of IGF-1 from the liver.
+GH and IGF-1 work together to provide sermorelin's benefits.
+IGF-1 and somatostatin stimulate negative feedback to the hypothalamus-pituitary-GH axis.
+This limits the amount of GH that is triggered by sermorelin and help to protect from excessive levels.
+Sermorelin may help endogenous production of GH, making it a compelling option amongst GH interventions.1,2

 • F.A.Q